SuperSpruce/RUSH-Incremental/README.md

 3. Run the program and play the game!

 Warning: Moving the .exe and RushIncrementalSave.txt files to separate directories will cause you to lose your save.
 Make sure that the .exe and RushIncrementalSave.txt files are in the same directory.

+## Changelog
+11-15-2022: Started working on the game.
+11-16-2022: My computer's storage drive borked out of nowhere, causing me to lose all the code.
+11-28-2022: Got my computer working again
+11-29-2022: Started working on the game again
+12-5-2022: Game finished!
+12-13-2022: Game open-sourced and uploaded to GitHub!

+Don't expect future updates to this game by me.
+It's a completed project.
+If you want more content, fork the code and make a mod!